Colour of right

-Colour of right is the legal concept in the UK and other Commonwealth countries of an accused's permission to the usage or conversion of an asset in the possession of another.
+Colour of right, sometimes referred to as a claim of right, is the legal concept in common law countries of an accused's permission to the usage or conversion of an asset in the possession of another.
+The concept can also refer to a right, authority or power conferred on an official by way of a relationship between various statutory or regulatory instruments, where the official is granted a position's powers without having to actually occupy the position.

 In New Zealand's Crimes Act, colour of right "means an honest belief that an act is justifiable...".
 Using this as a defence does not automatically guarantee an acquittal; however, it does diminish the mens rea component needed for a conviction.
+Notably, the legal requirements proving colour of right differ in New Zealand than in other common law countries as a result of Hayes v R.